aitrek/intent_classifier/README.md

-An implementation of intent classifier based on sklearn for chatbot.
+# An implementation of intent classifier for chatbot.

 ## Introduction